neroll-2021/strex/README.md

 ### XMake
 After building the project, run it using `xmake run strex`.
 You can pass command-line arguments to the program, for example, you can enter `xmake run strex --help` to display help information.
 Anything after `xmake run strex` will be treated as command-line arguments.

-Enter `xmake run strex - r "<regex>"` to generate a random string based on a regular expression.
+Enter `xmake run strex -r "<regex>"` to generate a random string based on a regular expression.
 Note that if your regular expression contains double quotes, you may need to add a backslash before them to escape them.

 To generate more than one string, you can use '-n' to specify the number of strings you want to generate.
 For example, enter `xmake run strex -r "<regex> -n 10"` to generate 10 strings that match the regular expression.